Israel’s Golan Pollack fights for late bronze at Worlds

-Pollack won a surprise bronze medal in the under-66 kilogram competition in Astana, Kazakhstan in the most dramatic of fashions.
+Pollack wins a surprise bronze medal in the under-66 kilogram competition in Astana, Kazakhstan in the most dramatic of fashions.